dskram85/d7vk/README.md

 Yes, because D7VK relies on DXVK's D3D9 backend, so everything ends up there anyway.

-### I get no VSync although the application has an option for it.
-What's going on?
+### VSync isn't turning off although the application lets me disable it.
+What gives?

-How VSync is implemented and handled differs wildly between DDraw/D3D7 and D3D9, therefore there's no easy answer here or any sort of possible direct mapping.
-We properly enable VSync for applications that make use of `IDirectDraw7::WaitForVerticalBlank`, however if you want to disable VSync in such cases, that will require an application restart.
-D7VK also enables VSync by default when the application requests a non-exclusive mode (this usually means windowed rendering, but is not limited to that).
+VSync is universally enabled by default in D3D7, and thus also in D7VK.
+In fact, D3D7 devices have to explicitly expose support for being able to *turn off* VSync, since not all of them were (allegedly) capable of doing it back in the day.
+This is why the vast majority of D3D7 applications don't even bother with trying to change the defaults, and will implicitly enable VSync.
+In some cases, turning it off will simply not work reliably, even if an option is provided.

+Note that D7VK does properly support turning it off in some cases, e.g. Unreal Tournament with the OldUnreal patch applied.

-In addition to that, D7VK provides various frame rate limits as built-in config options for games that are known to break or suffer from various bugs at high frame rates.
-You can however use the traditional DXVK config options for controlling either frame late limits or the presentation interval, namely: `d3d9.maxFrameRate` and `d3d9.presentInterval`, with values of your choosing, either to override any existing settings or to specify your own.
-This is useful when applying modern patches or mods that may fix these issues entirely.
+That being said, D7VK will also enforce various frame rate limits, provided as built-in config options, for games that are known to break or suffer from various bugs at high frame rates.
+These situations are very much an issue on high refresh rate displays, regardless of VSync.

+You can, however, use the traditional DXVK config options for controlling either frame rate limits or the presentation interval (VSync), namely: `d3d9.maxFrameRate` and `d3d9.presentInterval`, with values of your choosing, either to override any existing settings or to specify your own.
+Doing so is most likely going to cause issues, unless some form of mod/modern patch resolves the underlying physics/input handling/rendering limitations that many of these applications were confronted with at high frame rates.

 ### Since D3D7 AA isn't actually supported, is there a way to force MSAA?